belshikun/belshikun.github.io/content/dnd/castalia-log-6.md

 "Well, I'm an art collector, I suppose.
 I specialize in the contemporary painting of Amyanthalas, but it's so much more convenient to operate out of Crystalport, so I made my home here.
 I visit Nahalis often, to handle what affairs must be handled in person."

 Valya and Lady Omanys continue to chat, while Aurelia and Qhask head to the library.
 As they approach, they hear a familiar voice; Leander!
-He's sitting on a couch, talking with a young man with olive skin and royal attire---Prince Calvin.
+He's sitting on a couch, talking with a young man with olive skin and royal attire---**Prince Calvin**.
 Standing behind them is Lythienne.
 Aurelia speaks first.
 "Lythienne!
 Good evening."
 Then Aurelia frowns.
 "Leander."

 Leander scowls at Aurelia.
 Prince Calvin, oblivious, asks "Oh, are you already acquainted?
 Who are our new guests, Leander?"